AbdulRehmanAntall/Probabilistic-Language-Modeling-Unigram-and-Bigram-Approaches-with-Perplexity-Evaluation/README.md

 # Probabilistic Language Models

-This project implements **Unigram and Bigram Language Models**, along with their smoothed versions (Laplace smoothing for unigram, linear interpolation for bigram), to analyze and generate sentences, and evaluate perplexity on test corpora.
+This project implements **Unigram and Bigram Language Models**, along with their smoothed versions (Laplace smoothing for unigram, linear interpolation for bigram), to analyze text, generate sentences, and evaluate model performance using perplexity.

 ---